SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/firmware/README.txt

 Some ROMs have a useless 512 byte header at the beginning that is mostly 0's.
 If this is found, it is ignored.

 Some versions of the system have a "game reset" button.
-You may activate this feature by pressing select and X at the same time on a SNES controller.
+You may activate this feature by pressing select and X at the same time on a SNES controller or by pressing the "End" button on Famicom Network or Super Famicom NTT Data Keypad.
 That is a safeguard to prevent it accidentally being pressed and resetting the game.

 Pause is mapped to the start button like you'd expect.